 Tasting Technique for Other Methods

+You might be surprised to learn that you can make many simple changes to your habits that allow you to taste things more clearly.
+A few easy tips will make both espresso and pourover much more obviously aromatic.
 First, beverages need to be near body temp to taste with much clarity.
 Hotter or colder beverages are going to have kind of broad, inobvious tastes that are challenging to discern.
 Let things cool off a bit, even if you need to move some of the beverage to another cup.

 Second, flavor is not just taste!
 There is an olfactory component to tasting anything, so we need to get those compounds into your nose.
 Before you start drinking, smell the coffee with a deep breath.
 Pick a glass that fits your nose while you sip and breathe in a bit while you do.
 As the coffee enters your mouth use your tongue to push the coffee up towards the back and top; this will help aroma enter.
 Finally, breathe in immediately after swallowing to mix some air into those compounds!